flydelabs/flyde-vscode/README.md

 ### Is this production ready?

 No. Not yet.
 Flyde hasn't been truly battle-tested other than some internal use cases.
-However, if interest and usage grow there is absolutely no reason for Flyde to stay an experimental tool.
+However, if interest and usage grow there is no reason for Flyde to stay an experimental tool.
 If you're using Flyde for anything that is in production / has real traffic, please let me know!

 ### Does it replace normal coding?